moonlight-mod/moonlight-mod.github.io/src/content/docs/using/crash-recovery.md

 - The Discord crash screen
 - The moonlight installer (or however you installed moonlight)

 Extensions can be updated from Moonbase.
-If you cannot access it, moonbase will attempt to let you update extensions from the crash screen itself.
+If you cannot access it, Moonbase will attempt to let you update extensions from the crash screen itself.

 ## Reset your config